MAPPER: History

+Average MAPPER system response times for the manual functions and RUN executions was ~ 0.4 seconds.
+Over 7,000 terminals were registered for use on this system.
+Any prime time, instantaneous sample will show over 1,000 users signed on using the system.
+This is a mixed computing environment system.
+Besides the MAPPER service, background batch COBOL applications and transaction processing were also done on the mainframe system.

-Under Sperry Corp, a MAPPER System Controlled eight Factories.The 1st Customer was Santa Fe Railroad.
-MAPPER Systems were translated in 15 languages and installed worldwide in a customer base worth over $3 Billion.
+The first Customer was Santa Fe Railroad.
+MAPPER Systems were translated in 15 languages, including Chinese and Japanese (which was expanded to 23 in total) and installed worldwide in a customer base worth over $3 Billion.
 Sperry MAPPER System profits caused the $7 Billion Unisys Merger with Burroughs.
-This forceful take over has been seen as the downfall of MAPPER.
+This forceful takeover has been seen as the downfall of MAPPER.
 It was essentially shelved at that time, as no further promotion was done whatsoever.
-And the name was changed to Business Information Server.
-(Various inside sources said this was because a deal was made to suppress it due to the heavy use by the military and intelligence agencies.)
+And the name was changed to BIS (Business Information Server).
+This blocked access to the example of the $3 Billion Installed, International, MAPPER System Customer Base.
+(As an example, Japan had a boom in all its industry manufacturing because of 500 Mainframes with MAPPER on it.)

 A 1989 survey by Unisys showed that 140 of 224 UNIVAC 1100 customers were using MAPPER.
-By 2006 there were more than 600 sites using MAPPER for Windows NT.
+By 2006, there were more than 600 sites using MAPPER for Windows NT.

+MAPPER keeps a LOG Ledger and Function, which is a record of all transactions; who did what, when and where.
+This LOG maintains a chain of events that was incorruptible or accessible by users who didn't have access rights by the Coordinator.
+It was also the first spreadsheet, as it was over a decade before LOTUS123.

 Features

 An early description of MAPPER was the paper "MAPPER Was the First User-command Language" presented at the USE technical conference in March 1983 by Michael Nicoll-Griffith of Canadian Pacific Consulting Services and published as part of the USE proceedings.
 In 1988, the book "User-driven Computing" by Louis Schlueter was published.

 MAPPER use requires that the community have a MAPPER Coordinator, who has a set of privileged tools to monitor and tune the development and control abuses.
 MAPPER has over 150 functions that can be used manually, nearly each has a corresponding script command.

 MAPPER was so easy to learn and use that many users became "RUN" developers who created applications that ran all their data processing requirements.